Beginning with a

 A landmark institution defines the future of media arts.

 Affectionately nicknamed “Paly,” Palo Alto High School is a landmark institution with a long history of graduating notable artists, reporters and technology innovators.
 Following the passage of a $378 million Strong Schools Bond, former Paly journalism advisers pitched the concept of adding a media arts center to the campus.
 The inspiration for the project arose from a single question: “What is the newsroom/classroom of the future going to look like?”

-The resulting vision was a media arts facility adapted for the 21st century—a campus hub and community center that supports collaboration, innovation, transparency and multi-platform publishing.
-Energy-saving, green design components were also a key design consideration.
-In response to these goals, HED crafted a two-story, 24,000 square foot structure equipped with cutting-edge journalism technology, including video, editing and recording equipment.
-We reduced environmental impact by creating an efficient building envelope and incorporating photovoltaic systems to achieve grid neutrality, effectively offsetting the building’s electrical consumption through its electrical production.
+The resulting vision is a media arts facility adapted for the 21st century—a campus hub and community center that supports collaboration, innovation, transparency and multi-platform publishing.
+The new, two-story structure is fully equipped with cutting-edge journalism technology, including video, editing and recording equipment.
+To reduce environmental impact, our team incorporated an energy-efficient building envelope and photovoltaic system.
+These high-performance features offset the facility’s electrical consumption, achieving grid neutrality.

 Envisioned as a public gathering space as well as educational facility, the Center frequently hosts community events, including debates, lectures, film festivals and conferences—cementing its central position both on Paly’s campus, and within the community at large.